• Skip to primary navigation

 How long does homemade lemonade last?

 Your homemade lemonade can last about 5-7 days if kept stored in the fridge.
+Note that if storing lemonade in a plastic pitcher you may notice discoloration on the pitcher after a few days due to the acidity of this drink.

-a small glass of iced lemonade with fresh lemon slices inside
+a small glass of iced lemonade with fresh lemon slices inside.

-• Vanilla Iced Latte
+Vanilla Iced Latte

-• Blue Monster Cookie Milkshake
+Cookie Monster Milkshake

-• Maple Iced Coffee
+Maple Syrup Iced Coffee

-• How to Make an Italian Soda
+How to Make an Italian Soda

 📖 Recipe

-a close up aerial view of a pitcher full of ice cold lemonade
+a pitcher full of ice cold lemonade.

 Print Recipe